 You will need to select OAuth2 when creating an app in the google cloud console, and set the web origin to your_opac_url and the redirect url to your_opac_url/cgi-bin/koha/svc/auth/googleopenidconnect .

 Asks: ___ patrons logging in with Google Open ID to automatically register.

 Default: Don’t Allow

-Asks: Google OpenID Connect Restrict to domain (or subdomain of this domain) ___.
+Asks: Restrict Google OpenID Connect to this domain (or subdomain of this domain): ___

 Leave blank for all google domains